tduretz/MDOODZ7.0/README.md

 Must have if `model.free_surf == 1`.

 - `SetSurfaceZCoord` describes an altitude in relation to the x coordinate.
-Default value is `1.0e3 / instance->scaling.L`:  flat surface will be generated
+Default value is `1.0e3 / input->scaling.L`:  flat surface will be generated
 - `SetSurfacePhase` describes a topography chain particle phase id in relation to the x coordinate.
 Default phase `0`

 ### SetParticles